Solar754/BaSim/README.md

 ### solar updates
 - log pickup
 - healer toggle
-- specify which tick healers can spawn on
+- specify which tick healers and runners can spawn on
    - Example: 11,21 OR 11-21